-Music has always been a huge part of my life.
-My dad was the frontman for 70s power trio Strife, known for their heavy gigging schedule, psychedelic jams and wild shows.
-As a result, I grew up in a guitar case, listening to Hendrix, Cream, Taste and Pink Floyd and I always craved that sweat, oil, smoke and polish aroma.
-My journey has been the proverbial rock and rollercoaster ride, but I consider myself lucky that I still love music and continue to learn new things all the time.
+As a result, I grew up in a guitar case, listening to Hendrix, Mountain, Cream, Taste and Pink Floyd and I always craved that sweat, oil, smoke and polish aroma.
+It’s been a rollercoaster ride, but I consider myself lucky that I still love music and continue to learn new things all the time.

 At 16, I began working with OMD at The Motor Museum/Pink Museum Studios on Lark Lane in Liverpool.
 I’d cut samples on an Akai and program them in black and white on an Atari ST. Yup, I’m that old.
 I must have been one of the last studio lackeys to learn how to splice tape.
 It was the very brink of analogue music recording, tipping irretrievably into digital with every passing day.
 And for me, it was tremendously exciting.
 Though Andy and Stu were busy with their own project (Atomic Kitten), they also helped me produce many of my songs.

 After playing showcases in America, I was offered a major recording contract, but advised by my lawyer to renegotiate.
 That moment in the hotel room with the band: we thought we’d cracked it after a run of showcases in LA plagued by technical problems.
 After the months of rehearsing day and night in Crash Studios in Liverpool.
 All this after the terrifying events of 9/11, as documented here.